Predictive Analysis

 3. Things that are the logical consequence of a series of events and outcomes.

-For example, by understanding the recurring themes and triggers you can monitor data and activities proactively.
+For example, you can monitor data and activities proactively by understanding the recurring themes and triggers.
 That is actionable intelligence that can be automated and incorporated into a larger system.
-Machine Learning and Deep Learning can analyze tremendous volumes of data from a variety of sources in realtime.
+Machine Learning and Deep Learning can analyze tremendous volumes of data from various sources in real-time.

-Combine that with Semantic Analysis, which is challenging due to the complexity of taxonomies and ontologies, and now that system more accurately understand what is really happening in order to make accurate predictions.
-Add in spatial and temporal data such as IoT, metadata from photographs, etc. and you should have the ability to view something as though you were very high up – providing the ability to “see” what is on the path ahead.
-It is obviously not that simple, but it is exciting to think about.
+Combine that with Semantic Analysis, which is challenging due to the complexity of taxonomies and ontologies.
+Now, that system more accurately understands what is happening to make accurate predictions.
+Add in spatial and temporal data such as IoT, metadata from photographs, etc., and you should be able to view something as though you were very high up – providing the ability to “see” what is on the path ahead.
+It is obviously not that simple, but it is exciting.

-From a practical perspective, keeping these thoughts in the back of your mind will help you see details that other people have missed.
+From a practical perspective, keeping these thoughts in mind will help you see details others have missed.
 That makes for better analysis, better strategies, and better execution.

 Who wouldn’t want that?